Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Also ideal for those who like to travel without steep inclines

-Interview with the Murnau tour guide Jac-Peter Tölkes
+Interview with Local Guide Jac-Peter Tölkes

 I have found Jac to be someone who explains Murnau not through dates, but through contexts, moods and stories.
 That's exactly why I let him have his say here in such detail.